Eliav2/how-react-hooks-work/README.md

 The effects are fired in this order(excluding the first render), and only if was scheduled:

 1. updateCall - may be called several times for a single render, and will occur one after another before any effect!
-2. useLayoutEffect cleanup
+2. useLayoutEffects cleanup
-3. useLayoutEffect
+3. useLayoutEffects
-4. useEffect cleanup
+4. useEffects cleanup
+5. useEffects

+the order on first render:

+1. updateCall (possibly multiple times)
+2. useLayoutEffects
+3. useEffects

+the order when component unmount(this is not exactly a 'render'):

+1. useLayoutEffect cleanup
-5. useEffect
+2. useEffect cleanup

 the [AllPhases example](#allphases) demonstrates this very well.